Difference Between Theft, Robbery and Burglary

 What does the Crimes Act 1900 say about Robbery Law?

-Under Part 4, Division 2 of the Crimes Act, a person can currently face charges for five different types of robbery offences.
-The objective seriousness of the robbery and the specifics of its commission will determine the type of robbery offence for which the accused is charged.
+Under Part 4, Division 2 of the Crimes Act, a person can face charges for different robbery offences.
+The objective seriousness and specific circumstances will determine the precise charge.

-1. There must be an unlawful taking and carrying away of property with the intention of permanently depriving the owner or person in lawful possession thereof.
+1. There must be an unlawful taking and carrying away of property with the intention of permanently depriving the owner or person in lawful possession.

-The property must be taken without the consent of the latter, and “consent” obtained by force or by threat (putting that person in fear of violence) is no consent.
+The property must be taken without consent.
+Consent obtained by force or threat is not consent.

-3. The property must be taken by actual violence or by putting the owner or person in lawful possession in fear of actual violence.
-Section 94 also creates offences of “assault with intent to rob” and “steal from the person”.
+3. The property must be taken by actual violence or by putting the person in fear of actual violence.
+Alternative verdicts can apply depending on the charge.
+See Criminal Law and our explainer on common charges in Sydney.

 How can a Criminal Lawyer assist you?